Updated on 2025-10-30 GMT+08:00

 Configuring a Virtual IP Address for an ECS

-After you bind one or more virtual IP addresses to an ECS on the console, you must log in to the ECS to manually configure these virtual IP address.
+After you bind one or more virtual IP addresses to an ECS on the console, you must log in to the ECS to manually configure these virtual IP addresses.

 The following OSs are used as examples here.
-For other OSs, see the help documents on their official websites.
-The configurations for ECSs will not be lost after restart.
+For other OSs, see the help documentation on their official websites.

 • Windows: Windows Server